 Investors like consistency when it comes to dividend growth.
-There are currently no Canadian companies that have consistently paid growing dividends for 100 years or more.
-Canadian Utilities (CU) comes the closest at 50 consecutive years of dividend increases.
+Currently, no Canadian companies have paid growing dividends for 100 years or more.
+Canadian Utilities (CU) comes the closest, with 51 consecutive years of dividend increases.
 The history of dividends in Canada goes back to about 1781.
-One company is almost at 200 straight years, making it the longest dividend paying stock in Canada.
-However, there are a select group of stocks that have paid 100+ years of uninterrupted dividends.
+One company’s streak is almost 200 straight years, making it the longest dividend-paying stock in Canada.
+However, a select group of stocks have paid 100+ years of uninterrupted dividends.

-Paying a dividend for this length of time demonstrates the resiliency of the business and management’s commitment to paying a consistent dividend.
-Canadian stocks trade on the TSX and NYSE as an American Depository Receipt (ADR).
-There are 6 Canadian companies (updated January 14, 2023) on the list.
-You can invest in these stocks individually or take advantage of several dividend ETFs in Canada to diversify your portfolio.
+Paying a dividend for this length of time demonstrates the resiliency of the business and management’s commitment to delivering a consistent dividend.
+Canadian stocks trade on the TSX and often on the New York Stocks Exchange (NYSE) as an American Depository Receipt (ADR).
+There are 6 Canadian companies on the list.
+A person can invest in these stocks individually or take advantage of several dividend ETFs in Canada to diversify your portfolio.

 Before the companies are listed, if you know of any companies that belong on the list of Canadian stocks with 100+ consistent years of consistent dividends or should be removed from the list, please comment below.

 Take the Simply Investing Course to learn more about investing and dividends.

 - Covers placing stock orders, building and tracking portfolios, when to sell, reducing fees and risk, etc.

 - Learn the 12 Rule of Simply Investing

 Canadian Stocks with 100+ Consecutive Years of Dividends